 - Cost benefits: Countries like Vietnam and India have lower labor costs and typically face fewer tariffs than China.

-For dropshippers used to Chinese suppliers, this search for new regions has opened up a world of new partnerships, though starting to work with unfamiliar suppliers can come with its own challenges.
+For dropshippers used to a single dropshipping supplier in China, this search for new regions has opened up a world of new partnerships, though starting to work with unfamiliar suppliers can come with its own challenges.

 Given how tariffs have impacted dropshipping, it's essential for entrepreneurs to stay flexible to keep profits flowing.
-With costs increasing and competition growing, it's important to put effective strategies in place to take advantage of new market opportunities.
 Here are several practical ideas to consider.

 Switching to domestic suppliers: USA-based dropshipping options